-The authors would like to thank J. M. Jornet, I. Llatser, and N. Garralda for their constructive criticism which helped to improve the quality of the paper, and the referees for their excellent and constructive feedback.
+The authors would like to thank Josep Miquel Jornet Montana, Ignacio Llatser Mart and Nora Garralda for their constructive criticism which helped to improve the quality of the paper and the referees for their excellent and constructive feedback.
+This material is based upon work supported by the US National Science Foundation under Grant no. CNS-0910663.